 S.B.
 No. 1762 amends the Natural Resources Code to enhance the authority of the Railroad Commission of Texas regarding the designation of operators for orphaned oil or gas wells.
-The bill introduces the term "geothermal energy conservation well," which is defined as a well used for retaining energy for dispatchable electricity generation, clarifying that it is not considered a battery energy storage resource.
-This new definition replaces the previous term "Energy conservation well."
+The bill introduces a new definition for "geothermal energy conservation well," clarifying that it refers to a well used for retaining energy for dispatchable electricity generation, and explicitly states that such a well is not considered a battery energy storage resource.

 Statutes affected: